aiidateam/aiida-tutorials/docs/pages/2020_Oxford/sections/first_taste.rst

    calculation jobs), outputs of a calculation can become inputs to a new calculation.
    Therefore, the AiiDA data provenance graph is a **directed acyclic graph**.

-.. note:: While you can run the ``get_kpoints_path`` function as many times you want (and the data it returns are unstored nodes, so it will not clutter your AiiDA database, remember that every time you run the ``get_primitive()`` calc function you will get a bunch of new nodes in the database automatically stored for you.
+.. note:: While you can run the ``get_kpoints_path`` function as many times you want (and it will return unstored nodes, so it will not clutter your AiiDA database), remember that *every time* you run the ``get_primitive()`` calc function, you will get a bunch of new nodes in the database automatically stored for you.

 .. _spglib: https://atztogo.github.io/spglib/